1 Intro to using AI

 The key difference between using an AI and a regular search engine is that you can shape the output of the AI by “prompt engineering”, which is the phrase used to describe the art of asking the question in a way that gives you the answer you want.
 It’s easier to show than tell.

 Think of a book, TV show, film, or video game that you know really well.
 I chose Final Fantasy VII (the original PlayStation version).
 Ask the AI to give you three different summaries and try out the functionality of each platform.
-For example, for ChatGPT ask it to regenerate the response, for Gemini, use modify response or Double-check response with Google.
+For example, for ChatGPT ask it to regenerate the response, for Copilot, click on any links it provides.

 The key takeaways to remember for your learning journey are: